SuperJohan64/simplarr-stack/README.md

 ### Getting Started

 1. Decide whether you want to use Plex or Jellyfin as your media server.
 If you don’t already have a Plex Pass lifetime subscription, Jellyfin is generally the recommended option.
-2. Rename `simplarr-stack.env.EXAMPLE` to `simplarr-stack.env` and edit the details inside to fit your needs.
-Unless you have specific needs you can leave `GLOBAL_PUID` and `GLOBAL_PGID` set to `1000`.
+2. Rename `simplarr-stack.env.EXAMPLE` to `simplarr-stack.env` and edit the details inside for your deployment.
+Unless you have specific requirements you can leave `GLOBAL_PUID` and `GLOBAL_PGID` set to `1000`.
 3. This project's `.yml` and `.env` files map a single folder to the containers.
-If your media is spread across multiple folders or drives, you’ll need to adjust the volume mappings for each container.
-The `.yml` and `.env` files have placeholder comments to make the process easy.
+If your media is spread across multiple folders/drives, you’ll need to adjust the volume mappings in the `.env` and `.yml` for each container.
+These files have placeholder comments to make the process easy.

 ### Building the Containers